pgina/docs/ldap.md

 * **SSL Certificate File** -- If you have selected "Verify Server Certificate," you can provide a copy of the server's public SSL certificate here.
 The certificate should be provided in the "PEM" format that is the default for OpenSSL.
-If this field is left blank, the plugin will attempt to use the Window's certificate store to validate the certificate.
+If this field is left blank, the plugin will attempt to use the Windows certificate store to validate the certificate.
 * **DN Pattern** -- If "Search for DN" is not selected, the user name is mapped to a DN using this pattern.
 The substring `%u` will be replaced with the user name.
 * **Search for DN** -- When this option is selected, the "DN Pattern" (mentioned above) is not